Merkzzzz/propsnatch-src/README.md

 -   **Advanced Code Extraction**: A set of optimized, pre-compiled regular expressions are used to instantly identify and extract valid-looking codes from the OCR text.
 -   **Asynchronous Redemption**: Once a new, unique code is found, the tool uses `asyncio` and `httpx` to send a redemption request to the MFFU servers in a non-blocking manner.
 This allows the screen scanning to continue uninterrupted, ensuring no codes are missed while waiting for a network response.

+- I want to further add that MFFU working around with checkout_session_id and client_session_key will not eliminate how easily they can be exploited, for experienced developers like myself, have had updates minutes after the update they pushed backend!
+MFFU will not be able to fully eliminate risks they have in their API backend, and it'll always be exploitable, I will continue to provide updates until they reach out and ask for help, otherwise there will be an edge for us programmers to make programs such as PropSnatch

 ---

 ### Keywords